Cleveland’s NASA Glenn Research Center

-Ohio’s Dark Sky Park
+Ohio’s Dark Sky Parks

 Get an unparalleled view of the stars at Ohio’s Observatory Park within Montville’s Geauga Park District.
-When the park opened in 2011, it was awarded a Silver Tier Dark Sky Park distinction, making it one of only 37 Dark Sky Parks in the country.
+When the park opened in 2011, it was awarded a Silver Tier Dark Sky Park distinction, making it one of the only Dark Sky Parks in the country.
 Bring your telescope or view the heavens in great detail through the 36-inch mirror research telescope.